Spark-gap transmitter: Non-syntonic transmitters

 After failing to interest the Italian government, in 1896 Marconi moved to England, where William Preece of the British General Post Office funded his experiments.
-Marconi patented his radio system 2 June 1896, often considered the first wireless patent.
+Marconi applied for a patent on his radio system 2 June 1896, often considered the first wireless patent.
 In May 1897 he transmitted 14 km (8.7 miles), on 27 March 1899 he transmitted across the English Channel, 46 km (28 miles), in fall 1899 he extended the range to 136 km (85 miles), and by January 1901 he had reached 315 km (196 miles).
 These demonstrations of wireless Morse code communication at increasingly long distances convinced the world that radio, or "wireless telegraphy" as it was called, was not just a scientific curiosity but a commercially useful communication technology.

 In 1897 Marconi started a company to produce his radio systems, which became the Marconi Wireless Telegraph Company. and radio communication began to be used commercially around 1900.
 His first large contract in 1901 was with the insurance firm Lloyd's of London to equip their ships with wireless stations.
 Marconi's company dominated marine radio throughout the spark era.
 Inspired by Marconi, in the late 1890s other researchers also began developing competing spark radio communication systems; Alexander Popov in Russia, Eugène Ducretet in France, Reginald Fessenden and Lee de Forest in America, and Karl Ferdinand Braun, Adolf Slaby, and Georg von Arco in Germany who in 1903 formed the Telefunken Co., Marconi's chief rival.